sit-2021-int214/009-Happiness/HypoTesting.md

 ### Example 2

 The Gallup World Poll has surveyed data about Trust Government from a sample of 156 countries.
-The trust government score should be equal or greater than 0.2 and accept 0.05 for the risk.
+The average trust government score should be equal or greater than 0.2 and accept 0.05 for the risk.
 The average score of trust government from Gallup World Poll is 0.11 and standard deviation is 0.09.
 Is that score low enough to reject H0?

 Step 0: Assign variables